-The Ohio Department of Education performs an annual evaluation of local school districts based on a Performance Index and a number of Indicators, but due to the COVID-19 pandemic, the full indicators for each grade 2019-2020 were unavailable.
+The Ohio Department of Education performs an annual evaluation of local school districts based on a Performance Index and a number of Indicators, but due to the COVID-19 pandemic, the full indicators for each rating in 2019-2020 were unavailable.
 The following figures illustrate the Buckeye Valley School District's academic rankings by component.
-The Buckeye Valley School District's grades varied, with the strongest component being in "Graduation Rate", and the weakest component being in "Prepared for Success."
+The Buckeye Valley School District's ratings varied, with the strongest component being in "Progress" and "Gap Closing"; all other components tied at 4/5.

-In addition to the Student Performance Grades, the Ohio Department of Education does a profile on the educators for the district.
-The educators for the Buckeye Valley School District are highly experienced and are on the higher end when compared to some of the other school districts (specifically, Delaware City Schools, Big Walnut Local School District, and Olentangy Local School District) in Delaware County.
-Aside from the percentage of educators with a Masters' Degree and salary, both of which are on the lower end, every other informational metric is similar to other districts.
+In addition to the Student Performance Ratings, the Ohio Department of Education does a profile on the educators for the district.
+The educators for the Buckeye Valley School District are highly experienced and educated.
+However, similar to Big Walnut School District in Delaware County, teacher salaries are slightly below the median.
+Aside from the percentage of educators with a Masters' Degree and average salary, both of which are on the lower end, every other informational metric is similar to other districts.